Skylarks Learning

 The Once and Future King (Part 1) by T.H.
 White.

-Idylls of the King by Tennyson.
+Idylls of the King by Alfred Lord Tennyson.

 A selection of poetry and further examples of early literature will be provided in a PDF, along with a historical overview.